 Disclosures permitted via LMEpassport

 We will only permit disclosure of datasets or certifications which have strong industry support and which include adequate audit or validation requirements and documentation.
 We know that the metals industry (and, in particular, its trade associations) has already created a rich set of standards and certifications which will meet these criteria, allowing important information to be disclosed in a manner which is trusted by the markets we serve.
 You can read the full list of the LME sustainability related disclosures and certifications available to use on LMEpassport.
-If you are a producer of LME-listed brands, we’d love to talk to you about listing your sustainability credentials on the platform – please get in touch at sustainability@LME.com.
+If you are a producer of LME-listed brands, we’d love to talk to you about listing your sustainability credentials on the platform – please email our Sustainability team.

 Public LMEpassport brand disclosure sustainability page (hosted on LME.com)

-Sustainability information uploaded to LMEpassport (on a voluntary basis) will be shown publically on the LME Sustainability web page.
+Sustainability information uploaded to LMEpassport (on a voluntary basis) will be shown publicly on the LME Sustainability webpage.
 The first publication of this data is expected to be displayed at the beginning of Q4 2021.
 This data will be free and accessible for all LME website users.